Skip to content

 Since its creation, scientists and researchers have tracked crack’s effects on Americans’ health.
 Given how simple the drug is to obtain and how regularly it’s used, educating the public on the epidemic’s severity is essential.
 Here are a few statistics about crack addiction:

-An average of 252 people aged 12 and older used crack cocaine for the first time every day.
+An average of 252 individuals 12 or older use crack Cocaine for the first time daily.

 Source: SAMHSA